 The Valley of the Kings is just that, a dry sandy valley, but with no showy temples or monuments along the outside.
 Unassumingly, deep inside these dusty mountains is where the ‘WOW’ factor comes in.
-There are a treasure trove of tombs for the Kings and nobility of ancient Egypt, such as King Tutankhamun’s and Ramesses IV located deep inside these valleys.
-There are an accounted 65 tombs but only a fraction of those are opened to the general public on any given day.
+There are treasure troves of tombs for the Kings and nobility of ancient Egypt, such as King Tutankhamun’s and Ramesses IV, located deep inside these valleys.
+There are an accounted 65 tombs, but only a fraction of those are opened to the general public on any given day.

 Rameses IX Tomb